wasabikev/AI-UI/README.md

 - `createMessageElement(message)`: Creates and returns a message element for the chat interface based on the message role and content.
 - `displaySystemMessage(systemMessage)`: Updates the chat interface to display a system message, including its description, associated model name, and temperature setting.
 It removes any existing system messages, prepends the new system message to the chat, and updates the internal messages array to include this system message.
 This function ensures that system messages are prominently displayed at the top of the chat interface.
 - `openModalAndShowGroup(targetGroup)` and `toggleContentGroup(groupID)`: These functions manage the visibility of content groups within modals. openModalAndShowGroup is used to open a modal and display a specific content group by hiding others and showing the targeted one. toggleContentGroup handles the visibility toggle of content groups within a modal, ensuring only the selected group is visible while others are hidden.
 Both functions are essential for dynamic UI interactions within modals, allowing for context-specific displays.
+- `saveWebsiteURL(websiteURL, systemMessageId)`: Saves a website URL associated with a particular system message to the backend.
+Handles POST request and error management.

+### Global Variables

+messages: An array that stores the conversation messages.
+systemMessages: An array that stores the system messages.
+model: Stores the selected model name.
+activeConversationId: Keeps track of the currently selected conversation.
+currentSystemMessage: Stores the default system message.
+currentSystemMessageDescription: Stores the description of the current system message.
+initialTemperature: Stores the initial temperature setting.
+isSaved: A flag to track whether the system message changes have been saved.
+activeSystemMessageId: Tracks the currently active system message ID.
+showTemperature: Tracks the visibility of the temperature settings.
+selectedTemperature: Stores the default temperature value.
+activeWebsiteId: Stores the currently active website ID for the Websites Group.

 ### models.py